naduni-s/naduni-s/README.md

 ## 📬 Get in Touch

-- Connect with me on [Linkedin](www.linkedin.com/in/naduni-saubhagya-36246424a)
+- Connect with me on [Linkedin] www.linkedin.com/in/naduni-saubhagya-36246424a

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀